WalidDa10/MERN-BLOG/README.md

 - **Middlewares**
   middleware for errorHandler
   middleware for photo Update
-  middlware for verify Token
+  middleware for verifying the Token
 - **Controllers and Routes**
- All needed controllers and Routes for models: Authentication, Posts, Users, Comments, Catogry
+ All needed controllers and Routes for models: Authentication, Posts, Users, Comments, Category